Bomb 3 Ingredient Quick Pickled Jalapeños

 Trying lots of different jalapeños over the years has left me with some strong opinions.
 Some were too mushy or too hot.
-The key to the best ever jalapeños is (as with all pickles) to cut them yourself from fresh.
-The quicker you do it after harvesting, or buying, the crunchier and the better the flavor.
-Don’t worry though!
-If you want to use your jalapeños in other dishes, like baked into corn cookies (yeah that’s a thing) or corn bread, you’ll still get the right consistency.
-That is, a jalapeño doesn’t have to start out mushy to be soft when baked into a bread.
-So when you make these, set your mind at ease that they will be the right choice for everything you want to use them in.
+The key to perfect jalapeños is (as with all pickles) to get them as fresh as possible.
+Get them as firm as possible from the store or harvest right off the plant.
+Whether you want to use your jalapeños in other dishes, like baked into corn cookies or cornbread, or use them cold out of the jar, you’ll get the right consistency every time.
+A jalapeño doesn’t have to start out mushy to be soft when baked into a bread.
+So when you make pickled jalapeños, you have a ton of choice for what you want to use them in.

 A couple of notes about jalapeños first.
-Pickled jalapeños will end up tasting like jalapeños, not the spices you are putting into the jar as in pickle recipes.
+Pickled jalapeños will end up tasting amazing, not like raw jalapenos, or the spices you are putting into the jar as in pickle recipes.
 Just like if you were to roast them, the flavor changes.
 And the way to get that distinct taste is to make sure they get cooked the right amount in the hot brine as they sit.

-You can add these as a spice into burritos, on top of nachos, hot dogs, on eggs and salsas, or even eat them plain….. whatever your heart desires.
-Now that I have your attention, here is the recipe!
+You can add these as a spice into burritos, on top of nachos, hot dogs, on eggs and salsas, or even eat them plain… whatever you want.
+Now that I have your attention, here is the recipe.

 Ingredients